jfb-h/synthetic-tourism/documents/papers/main.typ

 == Predictors and control cases

 Our primary variable of interest is the number of overnight stays, observed at quarterly level from 1998 to Q2 2024.
 Compared to other measures of touristic activity, such as arrivals, the number of overnight stays was the most complete series, and preliminary tests indicated that arrivals did not yield substantively different findings.
+The latter is not surprising, as the average length of stay (overnight stays divided by arrivals) for city breaks has remained comparatively constant over time (source).
 As primary predictors for the identification of weights that minimize pre-intervention differences between the observed series of overnight stays and the weighted average of the control units constituting the synthetic series, we then use averages for all 5-year pre-intervention periods, separated by quarter (i.e., different averages for each quarter for each period).
 This specification allows for different periodicity patterns (e.g., coastal vs. alpine tourism) to influence the selection of optimal weights.
 In addition, we also use 5-year periodic averages for per capita GDP as well as population size in the three years preceeding the intervention as predictors.
+GDP per capita and population size are valuable additional predictors for constructing the synthetic Hamburg as they capture the key economic and demographic fundamentals that influence tourism demand and ensure the control units reflect similar structural conditions prior to the intervention.
 For the candidate pool of control cases we selected 18 German cities, including Berlin, Munich, and Cologne as comparatively sized candidates, as well as Rotterdam, Amsterdam, Kopenhagen, and Helsinki.
 The former capture national touristic trends, as well as Germany-specific policy responses to the pandemic.
 The latter were included to allow for tourism dynamics specific to the hanseatic cities of the North Sea and Baltic Sea coastal areas.